Test in a live environment

 Works wherever you need it to.

 One of the main characteristics of C#, Inheritance, is well known for its strong support of Object-Oriented Programming (OOP) principles.
 It is essential for writing scalable and effective code.
-This post will explore the topic of C# inheritance with an emphasis on real-world uses for IronPDF, a potent library that makes handling PDFs in C# programs easier.
+This post will explore the topic of C# inheritance with an emphasis on real-world uses for IronPDF library, a potent library that makes handling PDFs in C# programs easier.

 A key idea in object-oriented programming (OOP) is inheritance, which lets a class (the derived or subclass) take on traits and characteristics from another class (the base or superclass).
 In C#, inheritance is accomplished by putting the base class name after the: (colon) symbol.